-CTD casts up to 3,000-meter depths will be conducted at all mooring sites and other areas of interest.
+CTD casts up to 3,000-meters will be conducted in Shelikof Strait and at mooring sites.
 The instrument package contains dual temperature and salinity sensors, light meter, fluorometer, spectrophotometer, pinger, and altimeter.
 CTD profiler casts are spaced 10-20 kilometers apart on transects.
 Ten-liter Niskin water bottles are tripped to provide nutrient and phytoplankton samples.
 Mooring deployments and CTD profiler casts are linked because the mooring sites are important sampling nodes in CTD transects, and mooring time series are calibrated by CTD profiler cast data.

-Acoustic Doppler Current Profiler (ADCP) data are recorded continuously during FOCI cruises and a Global Positioning System-based (GPS) Attitude Determination Unit (ADU) is critical to accurately measure the ship's heading needed to meet ADCP accuracy requirements.
+Acoustic Doppler Current Profiler (ADCP) data are recorded continuously during FOCI cruises, and a Global Positioning System-based (GPS) Attitude Determination Unit (ADU) is critical to accurately measure the ship's heading needed to meet ADCP accuracy requirements.